Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 and

 respectively.
-The parameters $c_1$ and $c_2$ were adjusted to reproduce the HF exchange energies of the He and Ne atoms, leading to $c_1=0.7670$ and $c_2=0.00172$ for \xcref{GGA;X;FR;GE2}, and $c_1=0.07064$ and $c_2=34.0135$ for \xcref{GGA;X;OL1}. \xcref{GGA;X;OL1} is more accurate than \xcref{GGA;X;FR;GE2} for the atomic exchange energies of light atoms, while the opposite is true for heavier atoms.
+The parameters $c_1$ and $c_2$ were adjusted to reproduce the HF exchange energies of the He and Ne atoms, leading to $c_1=0.7670$ and $c_2=0.00172$ for \xcref{GGA;X;FR;GE2}, and $c_1=0.07064$ and $c_2=34.0135$ for \xcref{GGA;X;OL2}. \xcref{GGA;X;OL2} is more accurate than \xcref{GGA;X;FR;GE2} for the atomic exchange energies of light atoms, while the opposite is true for heavier atoms.
 Note that these two functionals do not recover the \xcref{LDA;X} limit for the HEG.

+We note that the third terms in the expressions for the kinetic-energy functionals given by eqs.
+(14) and (15) in \citeref{OuYang1991:379} are inverted.
+While the coefficients $C_4^{(1)}=0.00677$ and $C_4^{(2)}=0.0887$ are correctly assigned to eqs.
+(14) and (15), respectively, $|\nabla n|n^{1/3}$ and $|\nabla n|n^{5/3}/\left(n^{4/3}+4|\nabla n|\right)$ should be in eqs.
+(14) and (15), respectively.
+The correct expressions are implemented in Libxc and correspond to \texttt{gga\_k\_ol1} and \texttt{gga\_k\_ol2}, respectively.

 \xclabela{GGA;X;LRC;B88}{GGA;X;LRC;PW91}{1995}{Lembarki1995:3704} The idea behind the construction of these two potentials is to recover the asymptotic $-1/r$ behavior of the exact exchange potential in the vacuum.
-Alike for \xcref{GGA;X;LB} the easier way to satisfy this requirement is to model directly the potential. \citet{Lembarki1995:3704} chose the mathematical forms of the \xcref{GGA;X;B88} and \xcref{GGA;X;PW91} functionals for \xcref{GGA;X;LRC;B88} and \xcref{GGA;X;LRC;PW91}, respectively:
+As with \xcref{GGA;X;LB}, the easiest way to satisfy this requirement is to model the potential directly. \citet{Lembarki1995:3704} chose the mathematical forms of the \xcref{GGA;X;B88} and \xcref{GGA;X;PW91} functionals for \xcref{GGA;X;LRC;B88} and \xcref{GGA;X;LRC;PW91}, respectively:

 where $v_\x^{\text{LDA}}=-(3n/\pi)^{1/3}$ (spin-unpolarized form of \xcref{LDA;X}) and $F_\text{x}^{\text{GGA}}$ is either \cref{eq:fxb88} or \cref{eq:ggaxpw91} with, however new values for some of the parameters entering into the enhancement factors.